ideai-dev-000/ideai-main/docs/tools/code-context.md

 # Code Context Integration

-This document describes the Code Context tool integration and usage within the IDEAI monorepo.
+This document describes the Code Context tool integration and usage within the IdeaI monorepo.

 ## Overview